frkosurf/voot-specification/VOOT.md

 provided through the SAML assertion.

 *ADD MORE STUFF*

+# Roles
+The roles `admin`, `manager` and `member` are not well defined.
+Their actual semantics is based on what the application considers to be an `admin`, `manager` or `member`.
+However, in general, the following can be said about the roles:

+* A user with role `admin` has more rights than a user with role `manager` or role `member`;
+* A user with role `manager` has more rights than a user with role `member`;

+For more fine grained roles the use of an entitlement based system is recommended.

 # Privacy
 In order to maintain user privacy only the group membership API call should be